AllanAscencio/latam-challenge/README.md

 ## Project Overview
 This project addresses three main tasks using two approaches: one optimized for time and the other optimized for memory.
 The goal is to process large datasets of tweets efficiently and draw insights from them.
+Remember that you can find further explanation about the functions inside the `challenge.ipynb`.

 ## How to Run
 1. Clone this repository: `git clone https://github.com/AllanAscencio/latam-challenge.git`
+2. Decompress the .rar file
-2. Install the dependencies: `pip install -r requirements.txt`
+3. Install the dependencies: `pip install -r requirements.txt`
-3. Run the Python files from the `challenge_de` folder or open and run `challenge.ipynb` for a detailed walkthrough.
+4. Run the Python files from the `challenge_de` folder or open and run `challenge.ipynb` for a detailed walkthrough.

 ## Challenge Breakdown
 ### Challenge 1: Top 10 Dates with the Most Tweets